Call 561-272-0800

 A behavioral addiction involves a compulsive pattern of behavior that is difficult to control despite the negative consequences.
 Examples of behavioral addictions include video game addiction, internet addiction, sexual addiction, and pathological gambling.
 Behavioral addictions do not involve physical signs, such as intoxication.
 The high in behavioral addiction comes from the behavior or feeling experienced by the person.

 Substance addiction, on the other hand, refers to a condition where a person becomes physically and psychologically dependent on substances such as drugs, alcohol, and nicotine, despite the negative consequences.
-Substance addiction often involves withdrawal symptoms, which may be mild or severe, depending on the substance used and the duration of use.
+Substance addiction involves withdrawal symptoms, which can be mild or severe, depending on the substance used and the duration of use.
 Examples of substance use disorders include opioid addiction, alcohol addiction, and nicotine addiction.

 How Do You Deal with A Behavioral Addiction?

 Dealing with a behavioral addiction personally involves seeking professional help and support from therapies such as cognitive behavioral therapy, talk therapy, and group therapy.
 To manage and overcome behavioral addictions, it’s essential to follow a comprehensive treatment plan that combines self-help strategies, professional support, therapy, and lifestyle changes.
-Identifying triggers, finding healthy alternatives, setting clear goals, and building a support network are crucial steps in addressing the root causes of addictive behaviors.
+Identifying triggers, finding healthy alternatives, setting clear goals, and building a support network are essential steps in addressing the root causes of addictive behaviors.

 How Can You Help a Loved One Overcome a Behavioral Addiction?